-Amount(s) Source(s)

-0 District Funded 5800: Professional/Consulting Services And
+Amount(s) Source(s) 0 District Funded

-Operating Expenditures

-ELPAC training, district office, district adopted

-ELD training, PD

 ELD coordinator

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.